 How Can Excess Body Weight Affect Your Child’s Health?

-Excess body weight can affect health in many different ways, including:
+Excess body weight can affect nearly every body system, including:

 - Cardiovascular: Excess weight and poor nutrition can result in high cholesterol levels and high blood pressure, which are risk factors for early heart disease.